In this section

 Full tenant hunts are appropriate for technique discovery — "does this technique occur anywhere in our environment?"
 They produce comprehensive results but generate more noise.
 Most campaign modules start here.

 Targeted population hunts are appropriate when the hypothesis applies to a specific group.
-Privilege escalation (TH7) should focus on accounts with administrative roles or PIM-eligible assignments.
-Insider threat (TH13) focuses on a specific HR-flagged population.
+Email-based threats (TH7) should focus on accounts with administrative roles or PIM-eligible assignments.
+Insider threats (TH13) focuses on a specific HR-flagged population.
 Data exfiltration (TH8) may focus on users with access to sensitive SharePoint sites.

 Device-scoped hunts apply to endpoint campaigns (TH9, TH10, TH12).
 Servers versus workstations behave differently — a scheduled task created on a server is more likely legitimate than one created on a user workstation.
 Scoping by device type reduces false positives in endpoint hunts.